Andrew-S-Rosen/cbe504/main.typ

 $ ce("3H2 + O2 <--> 2H2O + 2H^∙"). $
 For now, we will consider the reaction taking place at standard state conditions such that $cal(A)_i = cal(A)^std_i$.

+When looking at the individual steps, we see that the first step has $cal(A)_i<0$, and de Donder's inequality must hold for every individual step in the proposed mechanism.
+This is true even if there is "thermodynamic coupling," wherein we combine thermodynamically favorable and unfavorable steps to have an overall positive affinity.

 The overall reaction affinity for any reaction can be given by
 $ cal(A) equiv sum_i sigma_i cal(A)_i, $
-such that for the reaction of interest here we have $cal(A)= 54$ kJ/mol.
+such that for the reaction of interest here we have $cal(A)= 54$ kJ/mol since $sigma_1=sigma_2=1$.
-The natural question to ask here is as follows: can "thermodynamic coupling," wherein we combine thermodynamically unfavorable and unfavorable steps, result in a viable mechanism provided that the overall affinity is positive?

-As it turns out, having $cal(A)>0$ is a necessary but not sufficient condition.
+However, as previously stated, having $cal(A)>0$ is a necessary but not sufficient condition.
-When looking at the individual steps, we see that the first step has $cal(A)_i<0$, and de Donder's inequality must hold for every individual step in the proposed mechanism.
-Thermodynamic coupling is not a viable route to ensure a reaction proceeds in a specific direction.

 ==== Kinetic Coupling